kimble4/CrossMgr/helptxt/Menu-Windows.md

 Take a close look at the laps in the __Unmatched RFID Tags__ screen.
 If the times appear to be in regular laps for a rider, this is an indication that:

 1. The rider is genuinely in the race, but has the wrong tag or a missing tag in the Excel sheet.
 Fix your spreadsheet.
-Then get CrossMgr to refresh, say, buy switching screens.
+Then get CrossMgr to refresh, say, by switching screens.
 It will then automatically pull the unmatched RFID tags data into the race.
 1. The rider thinks he/she is in this race, but is actually in another race that starts at a different time.
 You need to tell the rider to compete in the right event.
 1. The rider is knowingly riding in the wrong race (and was stupid enough not to remove his/her tag!).
 This is serious.